Given the current situation (pandemic) I now teach online only.

-For most of my younger pupils (usually beginners ) I start them off learning the basics of music reading along with the bases of good guitar technique (e.g. holding position, correct positioning of both hands).
+For most of my younger pupils (usually beginners ) I start them off learning the basics of music reading along with the bases of good guitar technique (e.g. holding position, correct positioning of both hands in the case of classical guitar).
 Experience has taught me that it’s always best to start off with a fairly solid foundation, and seeing as most enter performance grade exams acquiring correct technique counts as marks.
 So far I’ve not had a pupil achieve anything less than a merit.

 For my adult pupils as well as teenage pupils who are not interested in guitar exams then the teaching content can vary considerably.